fdsdev90/AlbumFootballSoccer/readme.md

 Album football soccer [JDBC branch]

-In this branch the backend is implemented using JDBC implementation, of course there will be security threaths such as sql injection.
+In this branch the backend is implemented using JDBC.
+Of course there will be security threaths such as sql injection.